Manor Castle Hotels

 The place was originally a palace residence rather than a built-for-purpose hotel and so almost every room and suite is different.
 What they all have in common though is a generous amount of space; even the cheapest of rooms will be at least 30 m², with the most grandiose of suites, the Royal Suites, coming in at a whopping 150m².

-The general ambience and style are old-fashioned, Belle Epoque-era luxury with the odd bit of mid-20th century thrown in.
-There are contemporary touches too of course, and contemporary facilities and comforts; air conditioning, sound systems and extra-large cable TVs for example, but despite this, the place never strays far into modernity and has an infectious air of elegance that no modern hotel can ever match.
+The general ambiance and style are old-fashioned, Belle Epoque-era luxury with the odd bit of mid-20th century thrown in.
+There are contemporary touches too of course, and contemporary facilities and comforts; air conditioning, sound systems, and extra-large cable TVs for example, but despite this, the place never strays far into modernity and has an infectious air of elegance that no modern hotel can ever match.

 The service is outstanding and has an air of civility and formality that also belongs to another era.
 Every guest is treated with a respect and courtesy that, for anyone more used to contemporary hotels, can almost take a bit of getting used to.